xwasco/DominantSetLibrary/README.md

 ## Beginning:
 Execute the 'setup.m' script in order to set the path and compile the mex files.
-In folder demo there are three example for the usage of the package.
+In the folder demo there are three examples.

 The dominantset.m file perform the clustering.
 The helper associated to the dominantset.m file (type: help dominantset in your Matlab environment) will show you all the parameters and some hints.

 ## Requisite:
 No particular requisite are needed, the library run on any environment (Windows, Linux, Mac) and it has no dependencies.
-It has been tested on Matlab 2014b and 2016b in Windows/Linux and MacOSX.
-Some components are written in C for optimization purpose but equivalent Matlab code are available without the needing of compiling them.
+It has been tested on Matlab 2014b,2016b,2018b in Windows/Linux and MacOSX.
+Some components are written in C/mex for optimization purpose but equivalent Matlab code are available without the needing of compiling it.

 ### What’s inside the package ?
 In this version of the library we have implemented the following papers: Pavan and Pelillo (2003, 2007); Rota Bulo and Bomze (2011); Vascon et al. (2013) and a still growing set of papers will be added in the future.